-The consolidated financial statements include the accounts of J & J Snack Foods Corp. and its wholly-owned subsidiaries.
+The consolidated financial statements were prepared in accordance with U.S. GAAP.
+These financial statements include the accounts of J & J Snack Foods Corp. and its wholly-owned subsidiaries.
 Intercompany balances and transactions have been eliminated in the consolidated financial statements.